rphair/frankenwallet/README.md

 In the cases where there may be more than one preference, or additional material that would broaden the target audience, this documentation is expected to grow over time to accomodate differences and expansions in both theory and practice: so please feel free to suggest these.

+### Disclaimer

+The material provided here gives recommendations to combine standard, well-known software packages and tools (generally covered by disclaimers in their own software distributions) in a manner expected to provide additional privacy and security for potentially valuable and confidental resources.

+As per open source licensing standards (see [LICENSING.md]), these recommendations are offered without any responsibility for loss of resources, security, or privacy that may result: even if the instructions here are followed correctly.
+Any user of this material must carefully consider all consequences and accept total responsibility for their own actions before proceeding.

+Plese also see the corresponding notice on the front page of the public web site built from this material: [The Frankenwallet > Disclaimer](https://frankenwallet.com/#disclaimer)

 ## Suggesting updates to the documentation

 After first confirming it hasn't already been posted, submit specific suggestions as a **New issue** in the issue queue: https://github.com/rphair/frankenwallet/issues